bnjmnt4n/ofcrse/src/content/articles/jujutsu-merge-workflow.md

    Change IDs address one of the pain points of Git: what we call "amending a commit" actually creates a brand new commit object with a different ID.
 After amending a commit, you'd need to check the status message or go back to the commit log to get the new commit ID to address the commit again.

    Using Jujutsu, "amending a commit" also produces a new commit object, as in Git, but the new commit has the same change ID as the original.
-This means you always have a constant ID to represent the same change, no matter how much you amend the commit history.
+The same ID always represent the same change, and points to the latest version of the commit, no matter how much you amend the commit history.
 This is really useful if you're doing a lot of such operations.

+   (They're also really helpful in allowing you to understand how your change has evolved over time, although we won't be going through that much in this article.)

-1. Jujutsu has a language called [revsets][jj-revsets] (similar to [Mercurial][mercurial]'s revsets), which allows you to select commits based on given properties. `jj log -r [REVSET]` only displays the commits in the log which the revset evaluates to. `jj log -r ::@` shows all ancestors of the current working copy commit (denoted by `@`), and is the equivalent to `git log`.
+1. Jujutsu has a language called [revsets][jj-revsets] (similar to [Mercurial's revsets][mercurial-revsets]), which allows you to select commits based on given properties. `jj log -r [REVSET]` only displays the commits in the log which the revset evaluates to. `jj log -r ::@` shows all ancestors of the current working copy commit (denoted by `@`), and is the equivalent to `git log`.
 Revsets allow for much more succinct and expressive filters than possible in Git.

+1. Jujutsu removes the concept of the index by using working copy commits.
+Changes made in the repository always update the working copy commit, and do not need to be separately staged and committed.
+Once you're done working on a change, `jj commit` will update the commit description and create a new empty change[^3], or you can use `jj commit -i` to interactively select the changes you want and split the working copy commit into two.

 ## Creating a new merge commit

-I've been working on a few distinct features, some of which I've already pushed to various branches in my fork of the repository.
-Let's take a look at the commits that I'm interested in—commits for which I'm the author, and which have pushed to a remote branch:
+In the repository, I've been working on a few distinct features, some of which I've already pushed to various branches in my fork of the repository.
+Let's take a look at the commits that I'm interested in—commits for which I'm the author, and have been pushed to a remote branch:

 ```ansi
 [0;1m[32m❯[0m [34mjj[39m [36mlog[39m [36m-r[39m [33m"mine() & remote_branches()"[39m